 Cue the drama, folks!

-What I loved: The true heart of Bride of the Century is the romantic, fairytale-esque story that unfolds between chaebol Lee Kang-Ju and poor, country girl Na Doo Rim while she’s under the guise of Yi-Kyung.
+The true heart of Bride of the Century is the romantic, fairytale-esque story that unfolds between chaebol Lee Kang Ju and poor, country girl Na Doo Rim while she’s under the guise of Yi Kyung.
 Doo Rim is sweet, strong, and selfless.
-She has no problems in telling Kang-Ju what she thinks of his behaviors.
-Doo Rim is also responsible for bringing out a more open, generous, and loving side of Kang-Ju.
-Thanks to her, Kang-Ju has a lot of firsts with her.
+She has no problems in telling Kang Ju what she thinks of his behaviors.
+Doo Rim is also responsible for bringing out a more open, generous, and loving side of Kang Ju.
+Thanks to her, Kang Ju has a lot of firsts with her.
 (I still giggle over his attempted use of a shovel early in the series.)
 And two words: sweet potatoes!
 If you haven’t watched this series yet, you need to.
 You’ll never look at sweet potatoes the same way again.
 (Or maybe that’s just me.)

 The plot of this drama was beautiful, unique, and captivating.
 You can tell a lot of thought went into this series because the execution is flawless.
 And it was handled in a way that felt natural and organic.
 The opening scene from the drama is wrapped up nicely in the last episode, and I applaud the writers because they really left no stone unturned.
 All in all, the past story weaved brilliantly into the present time.
 There were even a couple of twists I wasn’t expecting that made me enjoy the drama even more.

 All in all, this is one series not to be missed.
-Yang Jin-Sung does double duty in this series as she plays two different characters who are identical in looks but different in every other way.
-Jin-Sung deserves more leading roles because she absolutely shined here.
+Yang Jin Sung does double duty in this series as she plays two different characters who are identical in looks but different in every other way.
+Jin Sung deserves more leading roles because she absolutely shined here.
 This girl can act.
-And, I can’t forget that Lee Hong-Ki also did a great job starring in this drama.
-It’s the first k-drama I’ve ever seen it again, and I know that it won’t be my last.
-Lee Hong-Ki is creeping up on my love for Lee Min Ho, and if you know how much I love Lee Min Ho, then you know just how much of a statement that is coming from me.
+And, I can’t forget that Lee Hong Ki also did a great job starring in this drama.
+It’s the first k-drama I’ve ever seen him in, and I know that it won’t be my last.
+Lee Hong Ki is creeping up on my love for Lee Min Ho, and if you know how much I love Lee Min Ho, then you know just how much of a statement that is coming from me.

 P.S.
 I plan to even re-watch it this summer in an effort to rope my best friend into watching k-dramas with me!
 I didn’t plan on reviewing this, so I may end up doing a part two later in the year to write a full review/recap.